DarkAssassin23/Elite_Encryption_Algorithm/src/C/README.md

 encryption and decryption.

 ## Encryption and Decryption
-Both encryption and decryption modes allow you to either encrypt or decrypt single files or directories.
+Both encryption and decryption modes allow you to encrypt or decrypt single files, directories, or strings of text.
 The directories are encrypted recursively, so any and all files inside that directory will be encrypted.
 As for decryption, only `.eea` files will be decrypted, but, like with encryption, decryption is done recursively when performed on directories.

 ### Ghost Mode
-Both encryption and decryption on single files and directories has a mode called Ghost Mode.
+All encryption and decryption methods have a mode called Ghost Mode.
 In Ghost Mode, you have the ability to either manually enter (in the case of decryption) or create one-time-use keys.
 Ghost Mode does not utilize any of your saved keys files, nor does it generate a new one.
 The reason it is called "Ghost Mode" is so your encryption/decryption are like a ghost and your keys only ever exist in